CoreyCasebolt/KernalCorey/projects/architecture/pfsense-homelab/README.md

 ![SOC Homelab Topology](screenshots/Topology.png)

-## 🎯 Purpose
+## Purpose

-This project establishes a segmented firewall environment to support **SOC-style monitoring, traffic analysis, and incident investigation**.
+This project sets up a segmented network using pfSense to support my SOC-focused homelab.

-The lab is designed to generate realistic network telemetry that can be analyzed during detection and response exercises.
+The goal is to create a realistic environment where I can:

+- Monitor traffic
+- Generate logs
+- Practice detection and investigation
+- Simulate internal and external activity

+This serves as the foundation for future SIEM and IDS projects.

 ---

-## 🧭 Overview
+## Overview
-The homelab uses **pfSense** as a perimeter firewall to separate **WAN, LAN, and DMZ** networks, providing controlled visibility into traffic flows and security-relevant telemetry.
-This design mirrors common enterprise environments and provides controlled visibility into firewall activity, DNS resolution, and client behavior.

-### Environment Status
+pfSense is used as the firewall and gateway between three networks:

+- WAN (external / attacker side)
+- LAN (internal systems)
+- DMZ (monitored traffic segment)

-The pfSense dashboard confirms interface status, gateway health, and active services such as DHCP and DNS resolution.
+The dashboard confirms interface status, gateway health, and core services like DHCP and DNS.

 ![pfSense Dashboard](screenshots/pfsense-dashboard.png)

-Key objectives:
-- Enforce network segmentation
-- Control and observe traffic flows
-- Generate logs suitable for SIEM ingestion
-- Validate end-to-end connectivity and DNS behavior

 ---

-## 🧪 Lab Architecture

-### Interface Assignments
+## Interface Assignments

-pfSense interfaces are explicitly mapped to WAN, LAN, and DMZ networks to enforce segmentation and controlled traffic flow.
+Each pfSense interface is mapped to a specific network segment.

 ![Interface Assignments](screenshots/pfsense-interface-assignments.png)

-### Network Segmentation
+### Network Segments

-- **WAN**: Simulated external network (attack and internet access)
+- **WAN** – Simulated external network (Kali attacker + internet)
-- **LAN**: Internal user network (workstations and servers)
-- **DMZ**: Semi-trusted network for exposed services and sensors

-pfSense acts as the default gateway, DHCP server, DNS resolver, and NAT device for internal networks.

-A topology diagram and configuration screenshots are available in the `screenshots/` directory.
+- **LAN** – Internal systems (Windows, Ubuntu, Wazuh, Security Onion management)
+- **DMZ** – Monitoring interface for Security Onion

+pfSense handles:

+- Default gateway routing
+- DHCP for internal devices
+- DNS resolution
+- NAT for outbound internet access
+- Firewall rules between segments

 ---

-## 🛡️ Firewall & Network Controls

-### LAN Interface Configuration
+## LAN Configuration

-The LAN interface is configured with a static IPv4 address to ensure consistent gateway behavior for internal clients.
+The LAN interface uses a static IPv4 address to act as the default gateway for internal machines.

 ![LAN Interface Configuration](screenshots/pfsense-lan-interface.png)

-The firewall configuration enforces:
-- Default deny behavior on inbound WAN traffic
-- Explicit allow rules for LAN outbound traffic
-- Network Address Translation (NAT) for controlled internet access
-- Segregation between LAN and DMZ networks
+Outbound traffic from LAN is allowed, while inbound WAN traffic is blocked by default.

-These controls allow the environment to safely simulate:
+This setup allows me to safely simulate:

-- External scanning attempts
+- External scans
-- Legitimate internal traffic
+- Normal user traffic
-- Restricted DMZ communication
+- Restricted communication between zones

 ---

-## 🌐 DNS & DHCP Services
+## DHCP & DNS

-### DHCP Services

-pfSense provides DHCP services for LAN clients, enabling device attribution and visibility into client activity.
+pfSense provides DHCP to LAN clients:

 ![DHCP Server Configuration](screenshots/pfsense-dhcp-server-lan.png)

-### DNS Resolution

-The DNS Resolver (Unbound) handles local name resolution and forwards external queries, generating telemetry useful for detecting suspicious domains.
+DNS is handled by the built-in resolver (Unbound):

 ![DNS Resolver Configuration](screenshots/dns-resolver.png)

-This enables analysis of:
+This ensures that:

-- DNS query behavior
+- All DNS queries pass through the firewall
-- Potential malicious domain lookups
-- Client-to-resolver relationships commonly reviewed in SOC investigations
+- DNS activity can later be analyzed in SIEM tools

 ---

-## 🧾 Validation & Verification

-### Client Connectivity Verification
+## Connectivity Verification

-LAN clients successfully obtain network configuration, reach external resources, and resolve DNS through pfSense.
+Internal clients were tested to confirm proper configuration.

 ![Client Connectivity Test](screenshots/windows10pro-ping-google.png)

-The environment was validated through:
+Validation steps included:

-- Successful DHCP lease assignment to LAN clients
+- Confirming DHCP lease assignment
-- Verified default gateway and DNS configuration
+- Verifying default gateway
-- Internet reachability via ICMP
+- Testing outbound internet access
-- DNS resolution confirmed using `nslookup`
+- Confirming DNS resolution

-Screenshots documenting these checks are included as supporting evidence.

 ---

-## 📊 SOC-Relevant Data Generated

-This lab produces telemetry commonly analyzed by SOC teams, including:
+## Why This Matters for SOC Work

+This environment generates useful telemetry such as:

-- Firewall allow/deny logs
+- Firewall logs
-- DNS query logs
+- DNS queries
-- DHCP lease records
+- DHCP lease data
-- Client connection metadata

-These logs form the foundation for future detection, alerting, and incident response exercises.
+- Internal-to-external traffic flows

+These logs will be used in future projects involving:

+- Wazuh SIEM integration
+- Security Onion alert analysis
+- Detection testing
+- Incident investigation scenarios

 ---

-## ✅ Status
+## Current Status

-- ✔ Environment built
-- ✔ Network segmentation enforced
+- Network segmentation implemented
-- ✔ LAN connectivity verified
+- Internet access verified
-- ✔ Internet access and DNS resolution confirmed
+- DNS functioning correctly
+- Environment ready for SIEM and IDS integration

-This lab serves as the **baseline environment** for future SOC-focused projects such as:
+This project serves as the network foundation for the rest of my SOC homelab.
-- SIEM log ingestion
-- Alert triage simulations
-- Network-based threat detection
-- Incident investigation workflows

----

-## 📌 Notes

-This project prioritizes **observability and investigation readiness** over complex configurations.
-Each design choice was made to support realistic SOC analysis rather than purely networking experimentation.